citseOfficial/citseOfficial/README.md

 - 👋 Hi, I’m @citseOfficial
-- 👀 I’m interested in new innovate proyects for automatizations with microservices
+- 👀 I’m interested in new innovate proyects
-- 🌱 I’m currently learning aplication moviles
+- 🌱 I’m currently working on mobile application development
 - 📫 How to reach me citseservices@gmail.com

 <!---